 If you have combination skin, get to know where you are oily and where you are dry and treat accordingly.

 Skin care and self-care have a lot in common.
-Keep these three steps in mind when tending to your skin and mental health during these difficult times.
-Hopefully this will help us to come out of this with glowing faces and souls.
+Keep these three steps in mind when tending to your skin and watch your face glow!

 How do you feel your skin has been holding up with the pandemic?
 Do you have any tips that keep you motivated to maintain a good skin care routine?
 Please share them below!